22 Things to Know Before Moving to Colorado Springs

 As the Springs area gets closer to 1,000,000 residents, the dynamics change from a small town to a big one.
 El Paso County is in the midst of this change right now.

 This explosion of growth has been fascinating to observe.
-When I moved here in early 2014, Interstate-25 at Baptist Road converted from a four-lane to a six-lane highway.
-Then, a few years later, they widened it to an eight-lane highway and continued this expansion all the way to Denver.
+When I moved here in early 2014, Interstate 25 at Baptist Road converted from a four-lane to a six-lane highway.
+Then, a few years later, they widened it to an eight-lane highway and continued this expansion to Denver.

-As the population grows, many parts of the town will change as well.
-The entire area has experienced real estate price increases, but specific neighborhoods have appreciated much faster than others.
+As the population grows, many parts of the town will also change.
+The area has experienced real estate price increases, but specific neighborhoods have appreciated much faster than others.
 It's been great for home sellers and tough on home buyers over the last few years.

 To see a map of the areas that have experienced the highest real estate appreciation during the previous five years, click here or on the image below.